isanjeevroy/work-management/README.md

 ## ✨ Features
 - **Job Management**: Create, edit, and delete jobs.
-- **Task Management**: Add tasks to jobs, mark them as completed or pending.
+- **Task Management**: Add tasks to jobs, and mark them as completed or pending.
 - **Task Status Tracking**: View tasks under completed or pending categories.
 - **PDF Report Generation**: Generate a final report of the job, showing completed and pending tasks, in PDF format.